-- The parties don't have to meet the technical requirements of a tax-deferred transfer. - The seller doesn't have to worry about the quality of buyer stock or other business risks of a tax-deferred transfer. - The buyer enjoys a stepped-up basis in its acquisition's assets and doesn't have to deal with the seller as a continuing equity owner.
+- The parties don't have to meet the technical requirements of a tax-deferred transfer. - The seller doesn't have to worry about the quality of buyer stock or other business risks of a taxdeferred transfer. - The buyer enjoys a stepped-up basis in its acquisition's assets.